heiner/dylaniki/Self_Portrait.md

 review of this album, and there is something to that question.
-There are only three possible explanations to the mix of the blatant sentimentality of [I Forgot More Than You'll Ever Know](I Forgot More Than You'll Ever Know "wikilink") (and a bunch of others), the ludicrous chord changes of “[In Search of Little Sadie](In Search of Little Sadie "wikilink")”, the duet between the old, nasal Dylan and the new country-crooner Dylan in [The Boxer](The Boxer "wikilink"), which is fun on the first hearing, but gets quite dull already on the second (and I don’t know what happens after the second hearing), and – the best of them all – “[All The Tired Horses](All The Tired Horses "wikilink")”, which brilliantly captures the mood of this album.
+There are only three possible explanations to the mix of the blatant sentimentality of [I Forgot More Than You'll Ever Know](I Forgot More Than You'll Ever Know) (and a bunch of others), the ludicrous chord changes of “[In Search of Little Sadie](In Search of Little Sadie)”, the duet between the old, nasal Dylan and the new country-crooner Dylan in [The Boxer](The Boxer), which is fun on the first hearing, but gets quite dull already on the second (and I don’t know what happens after the second hearing), and – the best of them all – “[All The Tired Horses](All The Tired Horses)”, which brilliantly captures the mood of this album.

 Either it was, as Dylan himself has explained, conceived as a collection